brickbots/PiFinder/docs/source/user_guide.rst

    :alt: Catalog Image

 These images are oriented as they would be through the eyepiece in a newtonian reflector pointing at a specific area of the sky from your current location.
-You can use the **UP** and **DN** keys to switch between various eyepiece field of views.
-If you have your telescope and eyepiece collection information entered into the PiFinder these will be used to determine the FOV's to cycle through.
-The defaults are 1, 0.5, 0.25, 0.12 degrees.
+You can use the **UP** and **DN** keys to switch between several eyepiece field of view: 1, 0.5, 0.25, 0.12 degrees

-The bottom left of the screen shows the source of the current image and the left side shows the current FOV / Eyepiece information.
+The bottom left of the screen shows the source of the current image and the left side shows the current FOV information.

 Observing Lists
 ======================